 - Wear bright clothing (like hunter blaze orange).
 Whether you are hunting or not, choose to wear colors that stand out whenever you go exploring during hunting season.
-Remember to protect your dog by giving him some bright colors as well.
+Remember to provide your dog with bright colors as well.

 - Never approach or attract any wild animal, because even deer can be dangerous.
-Stillness should not to be equated with a lack of aggression.
+Stillness should not be equated with a lack of aggression.
 Even if they appear passive, all animals deserve space and respect.
-Be especially cautious for predators if you run across a dead animal in the brush.
+Be especially cautious of predators.

 - Always adhere to the four basic rules of firearm safety.
 This is easily remembered using the TAB-K formula: